 Having worked in trauma for her entire career she sees the need to remind the brain that one event is not the entire story.
 That stressful time is part of a larger story.
 We need to gently nudge our brains to tell us the whole story to avoid us getting caught in the ruts of awful narratives.

 So pulling this back to developing bad repeating loops in our own daily life, we need to flag those, break that train of thought and give our minds better content.
-This content could be a puppy video in a pinch, but we might be better served to connect with a person and remind ourselves our world is more than the content we get from a screen.
+Our content consumption could include a puppy video in a pinch, but we might be better served to connect with a person and remind ourselves our world is more than the content we get from a screen.

 Now I know started this by railing against screens like the Luddite I am, but not all social media is equal.
 There is a distinct difference between looking at everyone’s photos of their vacation in Hawaii and engaging in community building.

 A study has found social media gives people the ability to stay connected with friends and family.
 I would be interested in seeing additional studies looking at the links to how the types of actions taken on social media affect our mental health.
 Are we lurking — occasionally clicking a meme or liking a witty thought of a friend?
 Or are we really building something?
 There are a couple of communities that I am apart of that really build me up, The Outpost, is one of them.
 I enjoy sharing fun creative facts with people and seeing what strange things they have sourced from all over the internet.